gnieb/datenight/README.md

 - profile screen
 - log out
 - implement the onsignup and onlogin from auth
-- add ability to link up with your partner's account
+- add ability to link up with your partner's account, make a chat feature

 ## Features in progress